Love & Peace

 Starring: Hiroki Hasegawa, Kumiko Aso, Tohiyuki Nishida, Kiyohiko Shibukawa, Eita Okuno, Makita Sports, Erina Mano, Megumi Kagurazaka, Miyuki Matsuda

 Ryoichi Suzuki (Hiroki Hasegawa) once dreamed of becoming a punk rock star but he gave up on his dreams and became a salaryman at a musical instrument parts company in Tokyo.
-Life is miserable because he is bullied by his colleagues and he has no friends but he has feelings for a timid office lady named Yuko Terashima (Kumiko Aso) whose bravery and kindness keeps him from going insane.
-Alas, he can’t express himself to her but fate soon strikes!
+Life is miserable because he is bullied by his colleagues and he has no friends but he has feelings for a timid office lady named Yuko Terashima (Kumiko Aso) whose kindness towards him keeps him from going insane.
+Alas, he can’t express his love for her. but fate soon strikes!

-One day, Ryoichi meets a turtle on the rooftop of a department store which he adopts and names Pikadon.
-They become best friends and Ryoichi begins to hope again but after a vicious instance of workplace bullying Ryoichi panics and flushes Pikadon down a toilet.
-It seems like he has hit rock bottom as he has betrayed his loyal pal and the world begins to be mean to him again but Pikadon, doesn’t forget his human owner even as he travels down into Tokyo’s sewers which is where he meets a mysterious old man (Toshiyuki Nishida) who has a workshop strewn with Christmas decorations and a collection of talking toys and magic candy and potions.
-Thanks to one candy in particular, Pikadon begins to make Ryoichi’s dreams come true and his friend becomes the lead singer of punk rock band Revolution Q. This is just the start of a weird adventure that will sweep Ryoichi and all of Tokyo along as Christmas approaches and his dreams keep getting bigger!
+One day, Ryoichi meets a turtle on the rooftop of a department store which he adopts and names Pikadon and they become instant best friends but after a vicious instance of workplace bullying Ryoichi panics and flushes Pikadon down a toilet.
+It seems like he has hit rock bottom as he has betrayed his loyal pal but Pikadon, won’t forget his human owner even as he travels down into Tokyo’s sewers which is where he meets a mysterious old man (Toshiyuki Nishida) who has a workshop strewn with Christmas decorations and a collection of talking toys and magic candy and potions.
+Thanks to one candy in particular, Pikadon begins to make Ryoichi’s dreams come true and his friend becomes the lead singer of punk rock band Revolution Q. This is just the start of a weird adventure that will sweep Ryoichi and all of Tokyo along as Christmas approaches!

 Taking the lead is Hiroki Hasegawa.
 Having previously worked with Sono as the mad cinephile in the yakuza movie comedy Why Don’t You Play in Hell?, he is a revelation here.
 His physical performance is impeccable as a cowardly and skittish man transforming into an arrogant pop star.
-His first incarnation is all tremulous body hunched over in fear as we see him get hammered by humiliations.
-Director Sono communicates his mindset with set-decoration and camerawork with POV shots and close-ups in tight spaces where the other actors are leaning in on him with mocking smiles and insults.
-The desperation radiates off the man and this shows us how socially maladroit he is and also the depth of his loneliness which is how we come to love the care and attention that Pikadon and Yuko Terahsima bring as he becomes dependent on them for comfort and they return his affections.
+His first incarnation is all tremulous body movements, hunched over in fear of getting hammered by humiliations and the desperation radiates off him.
+Sono’s direction highlights these emotions through editing and camerawork as we get POV shots and close-ups of him in tight spaces where the other actors are leaning in on him with mocking smiles and insults.
+We feel a sympathy for someone so ostracised and understand the depth of his loneliness which is how we come to yearn for him getting care and attention from Pikadon and Yuko Terahsima and understand why he becomes dependent on them for comfort.

-The early parts of the script are full of foreshadowing as plot points and lyrics of the songs that Ryoichi creates are displayed in play session between him and Pikadon and then later echoed.
-Viewers will see every idea from the opening echoed throughout the film until the end credits in a brilliantly written script that culminates on Christmas as Pikadon makes Ryoichi’s stadium-sized dreams come true.
+The early parts of the script are full of foreshadowing as plot points and lyrics of the songs that Ryoichi creates.
+It creates a nice road map as viewers will see every idea from the opening echoed throughout the film until the end credits in a brilliantly written script that culminates on Christmas as Pikadon makes Ryoichi’s stadium-sized dreams come true.

 Pikadon starts out as a normal turtle that Ryoichi carries in his pocket but by the end the creature reaches an epic size after a sparkly adventure with the other toys and animals owned by the old man who is clearly Santa.

 In these sequences, bright colours and decorations light up the screen in glorious reds and greens and yellows and we are in an alternate world of playtime with these toys and creatures who run riot but there is also a melancholy note because they have been discarded.
-Pikadon’s adventures with the old man and his toys offer a commentary on how society is built on disposable happiness and the value of loyalty pales in comparison to ephemeral satisfaction that money and new items bring.
-Just as Ryoichi discards people, the have been discarded.
+Pikadon’s adventures with the old man and his toys offer a commentary on how society is built on disposable happiness and the value of loyalty pales in comparison to ephemeral satisfaction that money and new items bring, reflecting the changes in Ryoichi’s character.
 The toys long for their human owners despite being mistreated.
-Interestingly Ryoichi is still massively unhappy despite fame and fortune clouding his view and we know it’s because his eagerness for fame and fotune has blinded him to the real treasures in life: love and friendship.
+Interestingly Ryoichi is still massively unhappy despite fame and fortune clouding his view and we know it’s because his eagerness for fame and fortune has blinded him to the real treasures in life: love and friendship.
 It’s Oliver Twist levels of pathos at times and it takes Pikadon being in peril to awaken that realisation in the rocker.

 Sono keeps the politics flowing through the background of the film as he criticises the lack of political and historical awareness in a younger media-fed generation who don’t know anything about the atomic bombings of Japan and takes aim at an entertainment industry that creates blind followers.
 This is something similar to his film Suicide Club (2002) only less bloody and less reliant on metaphors and symbolism.

-These themes are mixed with a typical tale of one man’s corruption by fame but what saves Ryoichi and gives the film so much heart is the loyalty and love of those closest to him leaving the film in Pikadon and Yuko’s hands to deliver a one-two punch of sentimentality and hope at the end that had me crying.
-Kumiko Aso, the lady running around in Kiyoshi Kurosawa’s horror film Pulse is a solid anchor in that regard but this is all about Ryoichi and Pikadon whose friendship is pure tear-fuel.
+These themes are mixed with a typical tale of one man’s corruption by fame but what saves Ryoichi and gives the film so much heart is the loyalty and love of those closest to him leaving the film in Pikadon and Yuko’s hands to deliver a one-two punch of sentimentality and monster movie action capped off by hope at the end that had me crying.
+Kumiko Aso, the lady running around in Kiyoshi Kurosawa’s horror film Pulse is a solid anchor and helps the film, along with Ryoichi and Pikadon’s friendship, to elevate itself to pure tear-fuel.

-Whether it is time spent with family or loved ones, Christmas truly is a time for love.
-I hope everyone takes care of each other and things get better.
+Christmas truly is a time for love and togetherness.
+I hope everyone takes care of each other and things get better around the world.